balcilar/Stereo-Camera-Calibration-Orthogonal-Planes/README.md

      -0.5262   -2.7480    1.1218
 ```
 now you can see all rotations for both x, y and z axis respectively for right camera. but what about translation?.
 So what we know about the position of both left and right camera according to intersection point reference?.
-To do that we need to run following commmand.
+Since referencePoint(0,0,0)= R*Camera+T, So Camera=-R'*T. To do that we need to run following commmand.

 ```
-> -inv(R)*T
+> -R'*T

 left camera position